NFL picks, best bets, player, props: This Thanksgiving Day parlay returns 11-1

 Top Thanksgiving NFL parlay picks

 The Bengals rank dead last in points allowed, yards allowed and passing defense, while working second-to-last in run defense and third-down defense.
 A lack of taking the ball away plays a big part in those rankings as Cincy has forced only one turnover, total, over its last four games, while Baltimore has nine takeaways over its last four.
-With these discrepancies, Baltimore is projected to win by double-digits and cover in well over 50% of simulations in an A-rated spread pick.
+With these discrepancies, Baltimore is projected to win by double-digits and cover in well over 50% of simulations.
 See which other NFL parlay picks to make here, and bet the Ravens to cover here:

 How to make Thanksgiving NFL parlays